-Over the past two decades, Marie Waldron has been deeply involved in North San Diego County.
-As a local business owner, she understands the economic impacts of burdensome government regulation and spending on taxpayers and small businesses.
+Over the past 30 years, Marie Waldron has been actively involved in her North San Diego County region.
+As a local business owner for 25 years, she understands the economic impacts of burdensome government regulation and spending on taxpayers and small businesses.

-Prior to her election to the Assembly, Waldron served for 14 years on the Escondido City Council fighting for public safety, fiscal restraint and neighborhood revitalization.
-Waldron also served as Escondido’s Deputy Mayor, as a board member for the North County Transit District, the city’s representative to the League of California Cities, the Regional Solid Waste Association Board, and Escondido’s Investment subcommittee.
-Her commitment to her city was recognized by the Escondido Rotary Club when she was presented their Outstanding Community Service Award.
+Prior to her election to the Assembly, Waldron served for 14 years on the Escondido City Council fighting for public safety, budget stability and neighborhood revitalization.
+Waldron served as Escondido’s Deputy Mayor, on the Board of Directors for the North County Transit District, the city’s representative to the League of California Cities, the Regional Solid Waste Association Board, and Escondido’s Investment subcommittee.
+Her commitment to her city was recognized by the Escondido Rotary Club when she was presented their Outstanding Community Service Award in 1990.

-The Waldron’s have a 17-year old son and Steve is the founder of the successful “Cruisin’ Grand” hotrod event held in downtown Escondido since 1999.
+The Waldron’s have a 17-year old son and Steve is the founder of the successful “Cruisin’ Grand” hotrod event held every year in downtown Escondido since 1999.
 Marie has a B.S. degree from St. John’s University and has done graduate work at UCSD and SDSU.